 The possibility of intraday margin calls is an essential part of the process of managing the B3 Clearinghouse's intraday risk, whose function is to assure same-day risk coverage.
 In this process, the B3 Clearinghouse monitors throughout the day the operating balance (OB) of each intermediary (full trading participant or settlement participant), given by the difference between (a) the intraday risk limit (IRL) assigned by the Central Counterparty (CCP) Risk Internal Committee plus the collateral (C) posted by the intermediary or its clearing member to raise the limit, and (b) the intraday risk associated with the intermediary (Risk), i.e., OB = IRL + C - Risk.
-The intermediary's intraday risk has 5 (five) parts: the risk of unallocated trades, the risk of unallocated trades, but indicated to master accounts, the residual risk associated with allocated participant-collateralized trades, and the risk associated with the possibility of an additional margin call.
+The intermediary's intraday risk has 5 (five) parts: the risk of unallocated trades, the risk of unallocated trades, but indicated to master accounts, the residual risk associated with allocated customer-collateralized trades, the risk associated with allocated participant-collateralized trades, and the risk associated with the possibility of an additional margin call.